Frequently Asked Questions by Educators

 Who else at the university can I tell about the student’s disability and under what circumstances?

-Students’ rights to privacy and confidentiality regarding information about their disability is protected under the ADA and Section 504 of the Rehabilitation Act.
+Students’ rights to privacy and confidentiality regarding information about their disability is protected under the ADAAA and Section 504 of the Rehabilitation Act.
 The very fact that a student has a disability is confidential information and therefore can only be shared if the student gives written permission (in the form of a signed release of information).
 You can consult with the student’s disability specialist as needed.

 What should I do if I suspect a student has a disability but I have not been notified?

 Provide a comprehensive list of available resources such as The Counseling Center, Tutorial Services, the Office of Accessibility, and Student Health Services.
 Also, include a statement on your syllabus about the Office of Accessibility and review with the whole class.
+We recommend that you use the following syllabus statement:

 What if one of my students has requested accommodations that I believe will alter the essential components of my course?